nunobrum/spicelib/doc/varia/raw_file.rst

 This can speed up the data reading.
 Note that this transformation is not done automatically.
 Transforming data to Fast Access must be requested by the user.
-If the transformation is done, it is registered in the Flags: line in the header.
-PyLTSpice supports both Normal and Fast Access formats
+If the transformation is done, it is registered in the Flags: line in the header. spicelib supports both Normal and Fast Access formats